-Understanding Your Legal Protections: Unfair treatment based on breastfeeding (for example, firing, punishing, or harassing you because you are breastfeeding or expressing milk at work) is illegal under the Pregnancy Discrimination Act, which applies to employers that have 15 or more employees.
-State laws may provide additional rights (for example, if you work for a small employer).
+Understanding Your Legal Protections: Under Puerto Rico law10 it is illegal to discriminate against an employee on the basis of sex, pregnancy, childbirth, or medical conditions related to pregnancy.
+Unfair treatment based on breastfeeding (for example, firing, punishing, or harassing you because you are breastfeeding or expressing milk at work) is also illegal under the Pregnancy Discrimination Act, which applies to employers that have 15 or more employees.11

 Questions?
-Call our free national legal hotlines: A Better Balance at (212) 430-5982 Center for WorkLife Law at (415) 703-8276
+Call our free national legal hotlines: Center for WorkLife Law at (415) 703-8276 A Better Balance at (833) 633-3222